subirvarma/GeneralCognitics/_posts/ofdm.md

 - Representing data such as images and language using Latent Variables.
 The mathematical transformation in this case is represented by Artificial Neural Networks.
 This representation lies at the heart of all the progress being made in this field.
 - Representing physical measurements using the idea of Fields.
 This started with Maxwell and the Electromagnetic Field, and went on to represent matter using Quantum Fields.
 Also the Schrodinger Wave Function for a particle can be represented either in terms of its location x in space, or its momentum p, and and these two representation $\psi(x)$ and $\psi(p)$ are Fourier Transforms of each other!
 - Representing Biological data using the DNA code.
-In this case the abstract representation actually exists in the real world as well.
+In this case the abstract Layer 2 representation actually exists in the real world too.

 It can be argued that a great deal of scientific progress in the last 200 years has been made by exploting the 2-Layer Principle.
 This principle was first discovered by Joseph Fourier more than 200 years ago, with his invention of the Fourer Transform.